 (b) The amount of time spent performing exempt work can be a useful guide in determining whether exempt work is the primary duty of an employee.
-Thus, employees who spend more than 50 percent of their time performing exempt work will generally satisfy the primary duty requirement.
+Thus, employees who spend more than

+50 percent of their time performing exempt work will generally satisfy the primary duty requirement.
 Time alone, however, is not the sole test, and nothing in this section requires that exempt employees spend more than 50 percent of their time performing exempt work.
 Employees who do not spend more than 50 percent of their time performing exempt duties may nonetheless meet the primary duty requirement if the other factors support such a conclusion. (c) Thus, for example, assistant managers in a retail establishment who perform exempt executive work such as supervising and directing the work of other employees, ordering merchandise, managing the budget and authorizing payment of bills may have management as their primary duty even if the assistant managers spend more than 50 percent of the time performing nonexempt work such as running the cash register.
-However, if such assistant managers generally would not satisfy the primary duty requirement.
+However, if such assistant managers are closely supervised and earn little more than the nonexempt employees, the assistant managers generally would not satisfy the primary duty requirement.